afira312/dtap-automation/README.md

 - Open a pull request (PR) from the feature branch to `main`.
 - Run the test workflow on every feature-branch commit.
 - Require review and prevent direct commits to `main`.
-- On every approved merge to `main`, run the same tests and deploy to the production environment.
+- On every approved merge to `main`, apply the Terraform configuration and deploy the site through the protected `Development` and `Production` GitHub environments.
+- Store immutable site packages in the Azure Storage Account `release` container and deploy them to App Service.
-- Require the final approval through a protected GitHub environment before deployment.
+- Require approval through the protected `Production` GitHub environment before production changes are applied or deployed.
 - Keep the process fully automated; configuration is managed as code rather than through click-ops.